z-weed/instantize/README.md

-# instantize - abstract project
+# instantize

 Easily create instance variables from method arguments

-### I'm sure most of us have ended up in situations like this:
+### I'm sure many have ended up in situations like this:

 ```ruby
 	def some_method(some_arg, some_other_arg, some_stuff)